atakanaltok/LearningPython/README.md

 My solutions to some of the problems of this book
 #
 HackerRank
-Alternatice codes for the problems
+My codes for the problems